jirutka/rsub-client/README.md

 [![version](https://badge.fury.io/py/rsub-client.svg)](https://pypi.python.org/pypi/rsub-client)
 [![downloads](https://pypip.in/d/rsub-client/badge.svg)](https://pypi.python.org/pypi/rsub-client)

-With `rsub` you can open and edit files from a remote machine (you’re connected via SSH) on your local [Sublime Text](http://www.sublimetext.com/)* or [TextMate 2](https://github.com/textmate/textmate).
+With `rsub` you can open and edit files from a remote machine (you’re connected via SSH) in your local [Sublime Text](http://www.sublimetext.com/)* or [TextMate 2](https://github.com/textmate/textmate).
 No need to setup a shared filesystem or anything like that, just a [SSH tunnel](#setting-up-the-connection)!